bottlerocket-os/bottlerocket/variants/README.md

 The [aws-ecs-2](aws-ecs-2/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws) container instance in AWS.

+### aws-ecs-2-nvidia: Amazon ECS container instance

+The [aws-ecs-2-nvidia](aws-ecs-2-nvidia/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws) container instance in AWS.
+It also includes the required packages to configure containers to leverage NVIDIA GPUs.

 ### aws-dev: AWS development build

 The [aws-dev](aws-dev/Cargo.toml) variant has useful packages for local development of the OS.